Mizzou Hoops embarks on SEC tourney, searches for first-ever SEC Championship win

 Those weaknesses compounded in Alabama’s regular season finale against Texas A&M, in which the Tide lost 67-61.
 Alabama will hope to reverse its tide behind its defense, which ranks as the best two-point field goal defense as well as the nation’s No. 3 defense on 3-point field goals.

-Smith, the SEC’s best shooter by percentage, will pose an interior challenge for the Crimson Tide.
-Alabama picked up a season sweep against Mississippi State, winning two games by 11 and three points, respectively.
-As we’ve seen before though, it's difficult to beat a team three times.

-The other half of the bracket features an assortment of quality teams.
-Texas A&M has defeated Missouri twice, the Tigers took down Kentucky in Columbia to put themselves on the map.
-Vanderbilt is surging at the right time, while Auburn handed Missouri its most deflating loss of the season.
+The other half of the bracket features just two teams remaining—No. 2 Texas A&M and No. 6 Vanderbilt.
+Both of these teams proved to be a difficult test to Mizzou in the regular season, the former winning both matchups and the latter falling in an overtime loss.

+Vanderbilt is riding a surge of momentum, looking to secure a spot not only in the SEC Championship game but also the NCAA Tournament.
+Texas A&M is looking to bolster its resume following a dominant conference season, in which the Aggies flipped the consensus on their team as a whole.

-Any and all of these teams have an opportunity to play for a SEC Championship title on Sunday, so buckle up everyone.
+Any and all of these teams have an opportunity to play for an SEC Championship title on Sunday, so buckle up everyone.
 It’s time for March Madness.

 3 Keys To The Tournament

-Note: Updated: Well, the Tigers made it to their first ever SEC Tournament semifinal.
-Now, they get the privilege of being able to take on Brandon Miller and No. 1 Alabama.